Master the Art of Manufactured Spending: Maximizing Credit Card Rewards Safely

 Fund New Bank Accounts

-Some banks allow you to fund new checking or savings accounts with a credit card, often treating this as a purchase rather than a cash advance.
+Some banks allow you to fund new checking or savings accounts with a credit card, often coding this as a purchase rather than a cash advance.
 This method works best with smaller amounts ($200-$500) and is typically a one-time opportunity per bank.

 Key considerations: